ianmorgan/corda-rawupdates-demo/README.md

 problems writing to the database are very rare.
 2. In the current implementation of Corda there is no 2-phase style commit at this point.
 So if only `Charlie` fails, but `Alice` and `Bob` succeed, it is possible that `Alice` and `Bob` now see the new states, but `Charlie` doesn't.
+(until the flow comes out the hostpital).
 The exact behaviour will depend upon the internal implementation and may therefore change between Corda releases.
 3. As the states have now been spent, the flow **has to get out of the hospital**.
 If not, there will be unusable states on the ledger.
-4. The current flow hospital has a poor bedside manner.
+4. The current flow hospital has what could be described as a poor bedside manner.
 It will only look at it's patients on node restart and only has one treatment plan.
 Future versions of Corda will have a better hospital.
 5. The code in the rawUpdates handler must run quickly and be able to keep up with speed of writes to the Corda node, otherwise the node will start to buffer in the RxObservable layer, eventually exhausting buffer space and failing rawUpdates.
-6. Thread pools may need to be increased simply to take account of the additional delay (in the external update) before the tread is released back to pool.
-Likewise the database transaction window has been increased (the final commit is now delayed until the rawUpdate has completed), which may have implications on the performance of the database.
+6. Corda thread pools (flow workers) may need to be increased simply to take account of the additional delay (in the external update) before the tread is released back to the pool.
+Likewise the database transaction window has now been increased (the final commit is now delayed until the rawUpdate has completed), which may have implications on the performance of the database.
 For example connection pool sizes and the chance of deadlocks.
 7. A Corda node running multiple concurrent transactions. i.e. multiple flow workers, has no central ordering across the all the chains being written to the database.
 The final data order is driven simply by the order in which threads actually write to the database.
-As rawUpdates will never trigger at exactly the same time window within this update, they will likely end up a slightly different order.
+As rawUpdates will never trigger at exactly the same time window within each update, they will likely end up a slightly different order.
 Please note, the order within a single chain is ALWAYS correct and consistent, this concerns simply the order across chains.

 Obviously there are now multiple possible failure and recovery modes that need to be understood and